On the Goppa morphism: Space of level structures and Goppa morphism. Geometry

-and $R(g,n)$ is the interval $(d_{0}^{-}, d_{0}^{+})$. \end{lemma} \begin{proof} This follows from a simple calculation. \end{proof} A direct analysis of the parabola $\Xi(d)=0$ shows that it is convex, its symmetry axis is in $d=a/2$ and has positive height at its maximum.
+A direct analysis of the parabola $\Xi(d) = 0$ shows that it is concave, its symmetry axis is in $d = a/2$ and has positive height at its maximum.
 Therefore, the general picture of the parabola is as in Figure \ref{fig:parabola}.

-This shows that, from a cryptographic point of view, Goppa codes produced by level structures of type $(g,n,d)$ with $d\in(d_0^{-},d_0^{+})$ are distinguishable from random linear codes and should be avoided.